Overview of DMCA/HEOA requirements

 During the fall semester, the university sends disclosure notices to all students, faculty, and staff.
 These notices serve to: remind the university population of their compliance obligations with university-wide Information Technology Proper Use guidelines and the Statement of Student Rights and Responsibilities; educate and raise awareness regarding the potential illegality of the distribution of copyrighted materials; and underscore the university's commitment to enforce all copyright laws, including the DMCA, and the DMCA-related provisions of the HEOA.

-Information and Infrastructure Assurance (IIA) develops and maintains the text of the annual disclosure.
+Information Assurance (IA) develops and maintains the text of the annual disclosure.
 The disclosure is vetted and approved by the Offices of the General Counsel, the Vice President for Student Life, and the Chief Information Officer (CIO).
 The CIO and Vice President for Student Life disseminate the disclosure.

 ITS maintains a copyright compliance web page that provides access to alternative sources of authorized copyrighted digital materials; notifications of copyright infringement will include a link to this website and to additional resources, such as the EDUCAUSE "Legal Alternatives" website.